viedoc/custom-reports/docs/dev_guide.md

 ```

 ### Convert DataFrame Columns to Specific Types
 Sometimes, especially after reading from CSVs or APIs, the data types may not be what you expect.
-Use mutate(across(...)) for converting multiple columns:
+Use `mutate(across(...))` for converting multiple columns:
 ```R
 df <- df %>%
   mutate(across(everything(), as.character))  # or as.numeric, as.factor, etc.
 ```
-Use str(df) or glimpse(df) to confirm column types.
+Use `str(df)` or `glimpse(df)` to confirm column types.

 </details>
 <details><summary><h2>Handling null cases </h2></summary>

 Certain functions will raise errors if they receive a NULL value, instead of an empty dataframe or list.
-This can often be an issue in Viedoc Reports, but not in your local enviornment.
+This can often be an issue in Viedoc Reports, but not in your local environment.

-It's important to note that if no forms have been completed, they will not be represented in the dataset, so for example, if no adverse events have occured,
-edcData$Forms$AE will return null.
+It's important to note that if no forms have been completed, they will not be represented in the dataset, so for example, if no adverse events have occurred, `edcData$Forms$AE` will return null.

 The way to fix this issue is to create a default object to return.